teamore/docker-apache-php-symfony/README.md

 ---

-You should now be able to visit http://butterflies.lo in your browser.
+You should now be able to visit http://hirefly.lo:83 in your browser.
-The frontend available under http://butterflies.lo:4200
-RabbitMq Managment should be available at http://localhost:15672

 # Xdebug
 To use Xdebug add the role xdebug to your microservice.